- PhD, University of Pittsburgh

 - BA, University of Chicago

-Michael Miller’s research interests are primarily in the philosophy of physics, the philosophy of science, and the history of 20th century physics.
-Visit Michael Miller’s website for more information.
+Professor Miller’s research interests are primarily in the philosophy of physics, the philosophy of science, and metaphysics.
+More information about his research and teaching can be found on his website.

 - “What, if anything, does quantum field theory explain?”
 Metascience (2017) 26:455-457.
 Review of Jonathan Bain: CPT invariance and the spin-statistics connection.

 - “Haag’s theorem, apparent inconsistency, and the empirical adequacy of quantum field theory”(forthcoming in The British Journal for the Philosophy of Science).

 - “The origins of Schwinger’s Euclidean Green’s functions”, Studies in History and Philosophy of Modern Physics (2015) 50:5-12.